TheLDB/theldb/README.md

 ## About Me
 - 16 Yrs Old
-- Self Taught Software Engineer since 2012
+- Started programming in 2012
-- Live in Colorado
+- Colorado Native 🏔️
-- Dream location is Switzerland
+- Class of 2022 🎉

 ## Hobbies/Interests
-- Web3
+- Programming
   - Rust
+  - React
-- Blockchain
+  - TS

 ## Currently Working On